TimothyMeadows/tls12-https-proxy/README.md

+This project has been DEPRECATED!
+You should have moved to an upgraded version of your language that supports TLS 1.2 by now.
+No future support will be given to this project.

 # tls12-https-proxy
 TLS 1.2 Proxy designed to provide a method for communicating with TLS 1.2 only sites for older languages that lack the ability to do it directly.
 Such as .NET 1.1, 2.0, and 3.5.